fionahiklas/simple-kubernetes-crd/README.md

 ## Overview

-Setup for testing Custom Resource Definition (CRD)
+Setup for testing Custom Resource Definition (CRD) and operator/controller.

+The operator/CRD are for an object called "ElectricTrees".
+Why?
+Well, my daughter loves the song [Together in Electric Dreams](https://en.wikipedia.org/wiki/Together_in_Electric_Dreams) but she thinks the line is
+"Together in Electric Trees" hence the name of this operator.

 ## Quickstart